-A: No, unless extreme circumstances which will need to be discussed with the Deputy of Curriculum or the Principal.
+A: No, except in cases of extreme circumstances which will need to be discussed with the Deputy Principal: Curriculum or the Principal.

 Q: Are Physical Education and Christian Education really necessary when I could be studying in the Research & Study Centre?